hhyoa1r/medicalhumanitiesmusic/park_hyowon.md

 # Extraordinary Attorney Woo

 ‘Beyond My Dream’ by Sunwoo Jung-a is a song that captures the atmosphere of the drama and expresses the inner world of the main character, Woo Young-woo, through music.
 The song delicately portrays Woo Young-woo’s internal conflicts and the difficulties she faces in communicating with society, reflecting an attempt to musically express the emotional world of individuals with autism spectrum disorder."

+Example: